skrdgraph/dgraph-builder/README.md

 # dgraph-builder

 `dgraph-builder` facilitates building `dgraph` binary for different OS & different Commit SHA's.
 With this you can build dgraph binary quickly without having to setup `Go` environment or other dependencies.
-All you need is `docker`.
+All you need is `docker`!

+There is also a `launcher` script which will spin up a HA cluster with ACL locally.

 ## PreRequisites
 - Docker